 In her first season as a collegiate head coach in the fall of 2014, Silver-Droesch led Eastern to an overall record of 17-17.
 Eastern was picked to finish fifth in the eight-team Little East Conference in the coaches’ pre-season poll, but instead placed third in the regular season with a 5-2 LEC record and advanced to the tournament championship match for the first time since 2007 with wins over No. 6 Plymouth State University and No. 2 Keene State College.
 For her success, she was selected the program’s first LEC Coach-of-the-Year in nine years.

-In Silver-Droesch's four full seasons at Eastern, three players have been selected to the NEWVA Senior Classic, one has been named LEC Rookie-of-the-Year (Abby Stern in 2017) and five have been awarded spots on the All-LEC team -- three as first-team selections.
-Silver-Droesch's four teams have averaged nearly seven LEC All-Academic achievers each year -- including a program-record eight in 2016 in the academic program's 11-year existence.
-A total of 21 of her juniors and seniors have earned an E-Club Scholar-Athlete Award in four years, with seven of them being Outstanding (cumulative 3.50+ GPA) recipients.
+In Silver-Droesch's five full seasons at Eastern, four players have been selected to the NEWVA Senior Classic, two have been named LEC Rookie-of-the-Year and nine have been awarded spots on the All-LEC team -- four as first-team selections.
+Silver-Droesch's five teams have averaged seven LEC All-Academic achievers each year -- including a program-record eight in 2016 and again in 2018 in the academic program's 12-year existence.
+A total of 26 of her juniors and seniors have earned an Eastern Scholar-Athlete Award in five years, with 11 of them being Outstanding (cumulative 3.50+ GPA) recipients.

-In 2015, Silver-Droesch competed with the Midnight Riders of the Premier Volleyball League for the second year, serving as a team captain -- a team which includes former Eastern four-year letterwinner Samantha Slonski.
-The team will conclude its season at the week-long U.S. Open on Memorial Day weekend in Detroit.
+In 2015, Silver-Droesch competed with the Midnight Riders of the Premier Volleyball League for the second year, serving as a team captain -- a team which included former Eastern four-year letterwinner Samantha Slonski.

-As a four-year Big East Academic All-Star, Silver-Droesch appeared in 269 games for the Huskies, accumulating 235 blocks (10th all-time), 448 kills and a .241 attack percentage.
+As a four-year Big East Academic All-Star, Silver-Droesch appeared in 269 games for the Huskies between 2003 and 2006, accumulating 235 blocks (10th all-time), 448 kills and a .241 attack percentage.
 As a senior, the 6-foot-1 inch middle hitter set personal career highs in most every category, led the squad in block assists (118) and total blocks (126) and helped the team to the Big East Tournament after a three-year hiatus.
 In Silver-Droesch's four years, UConn won 71 and lost 47 (27-23 in the Big East), including a 20-win season in 2003 and 19-win campaign in 2006.

 Silver-Droesch holds a B.A. in English from Connecticut and M.Ed from Springfield in Educational Studies and resides in Canterbury.